-In the late afternoon (approx 4pm) you will board The Coral Expeditions ship and settle into your cabin before departure.
-Take the time to become acquainted with all the facilities onboard as we cruise northwards towards Cape Leveque.
+Meet in the hotel lobby at 7am for precheckin.
+You will board The Coral Expeditions ship and settle into your cabin before departure.
+Take the time to become acquainted with all the facilities onboard as we cruise south-west.

 As dusk falls meet your fellow travellers, the Captain and crew for the Welcome Drinks.

 King George River and Falls

 Fed by the King George River draining across the Gardner Plateau, 80m tall King George Falls are the most impressive Kimberley waterfalls and the highest twin falls in Western Australia.

 Before reaching the mist-like spray rising from the base of King George Falls, we cruise through steep-sided gorges carved by a flooded river system that carved a swathe through the Kimberley landscape 400 million years ago.

 Early in the waterfall season, we may cruise around the base of impressive King George Falls while in later months we take the opportunity to view the honeycomb erosion patterns of sandstone cliffs up close.

 Vansittart Bay is home to many cultural and historically significant sites like the remarkable Gwion Gwion (Bradshaw) Aboriginal rock art galleries estimated to be up to 20,000 years old.
 Jar Island is so-named after the pot shards found here, brought to the island by Macassan fisherman harvesting sea cucumbers (also known as trepang).